Warren8824/RiversideHomeLab/02-active-directory/ou-structure.md

 ---

+> **Edit**: Renamed Management OU to Office to match group naming convention.
+All scripts updated.

 ## Overview

 Riverside Manufacturing is a multi-site engineering and production firm providing scanning, machining, and 3D printing services.
 With operations distributed across four main sites and a centralized Head Office in Manchester, a structured and scalable Active Directory (AD) Organizational Unit (OU) plan is essential for effective user, computer, group, and policy management.